farisachugthai/ipython/docs/source/magics.rst

 If called with no parameters, :magic:`alias` prints the table of currently defined aliases.

-The :magic:`rehashx` magic allows you to load your entire $PATH as ipython aliases.
+The :magic:`rehashx` magic allows you to load your entire :envvar:`PATH` as ipython aliases.
 See its docstring for further details.